marcopiccinni/Search-Engine-for-DBLP/README.md

 ##### OPTIONS
   Some options can be modified to change the behaviours of the search and rank modules.
-  It is possible to change the _ranking model_ (vector or frequency), the _maximal number of documents_ retrieved and _showed attributes_.
+  It is possible to change the _ranking model_ (bm25f or frequency), the _maximal number of documents_ retrieved and _showed attributes_.
   Moreover there is the fuzzy option: it allows the research of similar terms, but this could generate more false positives.